phyphox/phyphox-micropython/README.md

 ## Credits

 This library has been developed by the phyphox team at the RWTH Aachen University.
-It is a port of our [Arduino BLE library](https://github.com/phyphox/phyphox-arduino) and hs been developed by Edward Leier and Marcel Hagedorn.
+It is a port of our [Arduino BLE library](https://github.com/phyphox/phyphox-arduino) and has been developed by Edward Leier and Marcel Hagedorn.

 ## Contact